WORKING PAPERS

 with Laura Veldkamp (paper download)

-Big data technologies change the way in which data and human labor combine to create knowledge.
-Is this a modest technological advance or a data revolution?
-Using hiring and wage data, we show how to estimate firms' data stocks and the shape of their knowledge production functions.
-Knowing how much production functions have changed informs us about the likely long-run changes in output, in factor shares, and in the distribution of income, due to the new, big data technologies.
-Using data from the investment management industry, our structural estimates predict that the labor share of income in knowledge work may fall by 5%.
-The change associated with big data technologies is similar in magnitude to estimates of the change brought on by the industrial revolution.
+Big data technologies change the way in which data and labor combine to create knowledge.
+Is this a modest innovation or a data revolution?
+Using hiring and wage data, we estimate firms’ data stocks and their knowledge production functions.
+Quantifying changes in production functions informs us about the likely long-run changes in output, in factor shares, and in the distribution of income, due to big data technologies.
+For the investment management industry, our structural estimates predict a 5% decline in the labor share of income; that change is comparable to similar estimates for the industrial revolution.

 with Anton Lines (paper download)

-This paper was previously circulated under the title: "Text-Based Mutual Fund Peer Groups?"
+This paper was previously circulated under the title: "Do Mutual Funds Keep Their Promises?"

 MAN VS. MACHINE: